ngosang/trackerslist/README.md

 ##### Contribute
 * Do you know more public trackers? => [Open a new issue](https://github.com/ngosang/trackerslist/issues/new)
-* Any of the trackers is not working properly? => [Open a new issue](https://github.com/ngosang/trackerslist/issues/new)
+* Any of the trackers not working properly? => [Open a new issue](https://github.com/ngosang/trackerslist/issues/new)

 ##### Contact
 ngosang [@] hotmail [.es]